Sailor's Farewell – Sunderland

 |

-This large punch bowl from c 1860 has this variation of the transfer.
+This large punch bowl from the 1860s appears to have the transfer.
 However, the imprint is heavily degraded and obscured by over enamels, making a comparison difficult.

 Moore's Pottery 1